-Life is not perfect.
+Like I stated above, life is not perfect.
 Why should work be?
 Accept that things being imperfect are how things work.
 If you expect perfect colleagues, perfect bosses, perfect resources, or perfect processes, then you are in for a shock.

 There can never be a perfect system, perfect factory, and perfect office wherever you work.
 Because, trust me, no matter how high your pay is, it can always be higher; no matter how good your colleagues are, they can always be better; and no matter how understanding your boss is, he or she can always be better.